ca057/timelapse-webcam/README.md

 - [ ] provide a live view before capturing
 - [ ] display the latest captured image
 - [ ] take a test image and calculate the approximate file size and amount of images
+- [ ] support grabbing with multiple cameras parallel

 ### Development
 - [ ] build for mutiple OS
+- [ ] move UI in a separate Thread

 ## Credits